damontecres/Wholphin/README.md

 Please check before submitting that your issue or pull request is not a duplicate.

 If you plan to submit a pull request, please read the [contributing guide](CONTRIBUTING.md) before submitting!

+## Acknowledgements

+- Thanks to the Jellyfin team for creating and maintaining such a great open-source media server
+- Thanks to the official Jellyfin Android TV client developers, some code for creating the device direct play profile is adapted from there
+- Thanks to the Jellyfin Kotlin SDK developers for making it easier to interact with the Jellyfin server API
+- Thanks to numerous other libraries that make app development even possible

 ## Additional screenshots